-The type of chili doesn’t matter, it can be turkey, beef, chicken, meatless, spicy, sweet, whatever you want.
+The type of chili doesn’t matter; it can be turkey, beef, chicken, meatless, spicy, sweet, or whatever you want.
 For example, you can start off with this crockpot turkey chili with pinto beans recipe.

 Crockpot Turkey Chili with Pinto Beans | Ingredients

-Heat olive oil med-high heat.
-Add ground Turkey and season with salt and pepper.
+Heat olive oil with med-high heat.
+Add ground turkey and season with salt and pepper.
 Add chopped onion and cook until Turkey is lightly browned.

-Add Turkey to crockpot along with the rest of the ingredients (minus the toppings).
+Then, add Turkey to the crockpot along with the rest of the ingredients (minus the toppings).